 Easy test data

-Software delivery has to be done faster and more efficient.
-Waiting for the DBA to deliver a database refresh is precious time lost since it can take up to several days to weeks or even months for a database to get refreshed.
+Software delivery has to be done faster and more efficiently.
+Waiting for the DBA to deliver a database refresh is precious time lost since it can take several days to weeks or even months for a database to get refreshed.
 Waiting for a test data refresh also causes annoyed Software (Quality) Engineers.
 Everyone’s waiting for the test results but the team doesn’t have the proper data to execute these tests and the pressure continues to increase.
 A search is then made for quick (but not necessarily qualitative) solutions such as manually generate test data or test cases themselves.
 Just to be able to test the software and give the business some (whether or not reliable) results about the delivered software product.

 Test data availability